Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Office HoursMonday - Friday8 a.m. - 4 p.m.(excluding holidays)

-When your application is received, it will be reviewed for compliance with legal, zoning, and signage requirements.
+If your business is located off the island, your business license will be granted automatically.
+If your business is located on the island, your license application will be reviewed for compliance with legal, zoning, and signage requirements.
 If there is a compliance-related question or problem, or if further information is required, the applicant will be contacted.
-If the application is approved, a license certificate will be mailed to the applicant.
-This process could take up to two weeks, or longer if compliance issues arise.
+If the application is approved, an endorsement will appear on your Washington State Business License.
+(NOTE: The City no longer provides Business License Certificates.)
+The approval process could take up to two weeks, or longer should compliance issues arise.

 Certain businesses require additional information or permissions.
 It is the responsibility of the business owner or primary agent to provide the additional information and/or secure any and all approvals required by the City, County, and State.
 Common businesses requiring additional information or permissions include but are not limited to: